simple-xmpp/node-simple-xmpp/readme.md

 	@param jid - is the id of buddy (eg:- hello@gmail.com)
 	@param state - state of the buddy. value will be one of the following constant can be access via require('simple-xmpp').STATUS
 		AWAY - Buddy goes away
 		DND - Buddy set its status as "Do Not Disturb" or	 "Busy", ONLINE - Buddy comes online or available to chat OFFLINE - Buddy goes offline
 	@param statusText - status message of the buddy (known as "custom message" in Gmail).
 											`null` if the buddy has not specified any status text.

 	@param resource is the last parameter of JID, which tells that the user is logged in via with device. (e.g mobile , Desktop )
 */
-xmpp.on('buddy', function(jid, state, statusText,resource) {
+xmpp.on('buddy', function(jid, state, statusText, resource) {
-	console.log('%s is in %s state - %s -%s', jid, state, statusText,resource);
+	console.log('%s is in %s state - %s -%s', jid, state, statusText, resource);
 });
 ```
 #### Group Buddy